lk-geimfari/awesomo/languages/PHP.md

 [**FulePHP**](https://github.com/fuel/fuel) FuelPHP is a flexible, full-stack PHP framework first released in 2011.
 Apart from supporting the MVC design pattern, it has its own version called the hierarchical model view controller (HMVC).
 With HMVC, unlike with MVC, content doesn’t need to duplicate to show on multiple pages.
 As a result, it consumes less time and memory.

 Reasons to use FulePHP
--FuelPHP helps developers deliver end-to-end web solutions that are diverse in size and complexities.
+- FuelPHP helps developers deliver end-to-end web solutions that are diverse in size and complexities.
--Key features include HMVC implementation, RESTful implementation, a URL routing system, vulnerability protection, and a caching system.
+- Key features include HMVC implementation, RESTful implementation, a URL routing system, vulnerability protection, and a caching system.
--It extends its security approach beyond ordinary security measures, making it a great option if security is crucial for your project.
+- It extends its security approach beyond ordinary security measures, making it a great option if security is crucial for your project.
 Because FuelPHP is relatively new, it offers less support and may present a steeper learning curve.

 <p align="center">
     <a href="https://github.com/fuel/fuel">